MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 These data protection capabilities can also be used to ensure that your organization complies with data regulations, such as those dealing with protecting personal information.

-The following capabilities from Microsoft Purview strengthen your data security and compliance for Copilot for Microsoft 365:
+The following capabilities from Microsoft Purview strengthen your data security and compliance for Copilot:

 - Sensitivity labels and content encrypted by Microsoft Purview Information Protection
 - Data classification